-For better or worse, shopping for life insurance has never been easier.
+For better or worse, shopping for life insurance has never been more simple.
 Most major insurance providers offer online quotes and online applications, many without a medical exam.
-But before you buy, you should understand the different types of coverage available, know how much coverage you need, and be prepared to compare quotes from different insurers.
+But before you buy, you should know about the many types of coverage on the market, and how much you need.
+You should also be prepared to compare quotes from a number of insurers to make sure you're getting the best deal.

 Life Insurance Shopping To-Do List